 There are several products in this theme.
 Each product uses a different sidebar.
 This is the essence of what makes this theme unique - different sidebars for different product documentation.
 The idea is that when users are reading documentation for a specific product, the sidebar navigation should be specific to that product.
-The top navigation remains the same, because it allows users to navigate across products.
-But the sidebar navigation adapts to the product.
+(You can read more of my thoughts on why multiple sidebars are important in this blog post